+The Mental Health Continuum makes the distinction between good, declining or poor mental health and a diagnosable mental health disorder.
 We want to ensure that the terminology taught to students is that of "warning signs" and not "identification or diagnosis."
-This is a crucial message to prevent self-diagnosis and self-labelling.
-Students need to understand that it is difficult, even for a trained professional, to diagnose certain mental illnesses, and, therefore, we strongly discourage this practice, as it is not the purpose of this program.
+This is a crucial message to prevent selfdiagnosis and self-labelling.
+Students should learn that it is difficult, even for a trained professional, to diagnose certain mental health disorders, and, therefore, we strongly discourage this practice, as it is not the purpose of this program.
 To date, students have mainly been learning about healthy feelings and the warning signs for unhealthy feelings.
 However, it's just as important for students to learn that there are healthy behaviours and warning signs for unhealthy behaviours.
-For example, a common behavioural problem is called attention deficit disorder (ADD) or attention deficit hyperactive disorder (ADHD).
+For example, a common behavioural challenge is called attention deficit disorder (ADD) or attention deficit hyperactive disorder (ADHD).